-Under the guidance of the center’s new board of trustees, construction funding will be secured from a variety of sources – grants, foundation support, capital campaigns, etc. -- and a general contractor will be selected through a competitive bidding process.
+Under the guidance of the center’s new board of directors, construction funding will be secured from a variety of sources – grants, foundation support, capital campaigns, etc. -- and a general contractor will be selected through a competitive bidding process.

 Phase Four: Construction